Free and Unique Stuff to Use:

 Flat car Load/Log "chains":

 How do you hold loads to your flat cars?
-Burn the fuzz off of pipe cleaners and what’s left looks like chain.
+Burn the fuzz off of pipe cleaners and what’s left looks like chain/cable.

-Like the bands that Lionel uses?
-Pick up a pack of hair bands from your local chain drug store.
+Like the stretch bands that Lionel uses?
+Pick up a pack of hair bands from your local chain drug or dollar store.
 Many in the package are white or silver and look exactly like those used by Lionel.
-Give the other colors to the kids.
+Give the other colored bands to the kids.